Last Updated on

 Many studies have shown that exercise can help with different sleep disorders.
-There is evidence that exercise is great and natural therapy for insomnia.
+There is evidence that exercise is great natural therapy for insomnia.
 Insomnia causes irritability, lack of coordination, focus and concentration, daytime fatigue, depression, anxiety, tension headaches, and of course it prevents you from falling asleep.
 There is an increase in your body’s temperature when exercising and the fall after it helps you fall asleep.
 It reduces the symptoms of insomnia by lowering arousal, depressive moments and anxiety.
 Keeping a healthy exercise routine is very beneficial for those who suffer from insomnia because it maintains a circadian rhythm.

 Sleep apnea and exercise have been linked through numerous studies, through the physical improvements that training gives.
 It amplifies and straightens the airway muscles that will prevent any potential breathing collapse during sleep.
 Exercise improves your breathing and reduces the severity of sleep apnea.